-This one of a kind this inscription documents the criminal law and their punishments during the 10th century.
+This one of a kind inscription documents the criminal law and their punishments during the 10th century.
 An interesting note is that this inscription demonstrates the treatment of animals during the era.
-Death penalty has been inscribed for murder, highway robbery and killing of cattle and goats.
+The death penalty has been inscribed for murder, highway robbery and killing of cattle and goats.
 According to the content, the local rulers appointed by the king have been granted the powers to implement the laws.

 The site can be reached from Medawachchiya – Horowpathana road.